 - Significance of the research to the field.

 - Quality of data presented and controls/statistical analyses used.

 - Whether the conclusions are justified/supported by the data presented.

 Reviewers are asked to judge the quality of the research reported objectively and respect the intellectual independence of the authors.
 In no case is personal criticism appropriate.
 Reviewers should clearly explain and support their judgments as much as possible and in such a way that editors and authors may understand the basis of their comments.

 Reviewers should point out relevant published work that has not been cited by the authors.
-Any statement that an observation, derivation, or argument had been previously reported should be accompanied by the relevant citation.
-A reviewer should also call to the editor's attention any substantial similarity between the manuscript under consideration and any published article or manuscript submitted concurrently to another journal.
+Any statement that an observation, research to the field. had been previously reported should be accompanied by the relevant citation.
+A reviewer should also call to the Editor's attention any substantial similarity between the manuscript under consideration and any published article or manuscript submitted concurrently to another journal.

 If a manuscript receives favorable reviews but is not accepted outright following the initial review, it may be invited for reconsideration with the expectation that the authors will fully address the reviewer’s criticisms.
 Resubmitted manuscripts with major revisions will be sent back for peer review.

 Authors are obliged to notify the relevant journal Editor if they find that a published manuscript contains an error, plagiarism or fraudulent data.
 Changes to published articles that affect the interpretation and conclusion of the article, but do not fully invalidate the article, will, at the Editor’s’ discretion be corrected via publication of an erratum, correction, retraction or notice of concern at the earliest possible date.
 Authors are encouraged to contact the journal Editor to discuss the most appropriate course of action.

 If the scientific information in an article is substantially undermined, it may be necessary for published articles to be retracted.
 Spandidos Publications will follow the COPE guidelines in such cases.
 Retraction articles are indexed and linked to the original article.